 Break time IS NOT LUNCH TIME, so be sure your child eats a good breakfast, racers will be on the hill until 1pm.

-Once PARA begins gate training on Razor's Edge, they will usually take their breaks in the Valley Lodge
+Once PARA begins gate training on Razor's Edge, they will usually take their breaks outside the Valley Lodge

 Should I label my child's clothing and equipment?

 MAKE SURE THAT EVERY ITEM OF YOUR CHILD'S CLOTHING AND EQUIPMENT IS CLEARLY LABELED.